 Application status and notifications

 Please allow 3-4 weeks for processing after the application period closes.

 When you submit an application, you will receive an email indicating that it was forwarded to the head of your organization.
 If the head of your organization rejects the application, you will receive an email to let you know.
 If the head of your organization endorses your application, you will receive an email to let you know it was forwarded to the NETC Admissions Office.
 Your organization head has up to 14 days to endorse the application.

-After the application period closes (either June 15 or Dec.
-15 of each year), we will review your application to make sure you meet the course criteria.
+After each application period closes, we will review your application to make sure you meet the course criteria.
 We will then randomly place into courses those students who meet the criteria.
 This usually takes place within 3-4 weeks after the application period ends.